Coventry North West (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 History

 The area's electorate has roughly grown in line with national trends, leading to minimal boundary changes and has elected Labour MPs at every election since its first election in February 1974.

-In 2019, the long-time incumbent Geoffrey Robinson retired, and at the ensuing general election the Conservatives achieved a swing of more than 8% in their favour, with the Labour majority falling to three figures for the first time in the seat's history.
+In 2019, the long-time incumbent Geoffrey Robinson retired, and at the ensuing general election the Conservatives achieved a swing of more than 8% in their favour, with the Labour majority falling to three figures for the first time in the seat's history, but the seat swung strongly to Labour in 2024, the largest majority they have had in the constituency since 1997.